At Current Price, Is It Too Late To Buy R.R. Donnelley & Sons Company (RRD)?

-On Tuesday, shares of R.R.
-Donnelley & Sons Company (NYSE:RRD) marked $2.75 per share versus a previous $2.63 closing price.
-With having a 4.56% gain, an insight into the fundamental values of R.R.
+On Friday, shares of R.R.
+Donnelley & Sons Company (NYSE:RRD) marked $2.75 per share versus a previous $3.03 closing price.
+With having a -9.24% loss, an insight into the fundamental values of R.R.
 Donnelley & Sons Company, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-RRD showed a fall of -30.38% within its YTD performance, with highs and lows between $1.67 – $6.34 during the period of 52 weeks, compared to the simple moving average of -10.96% in the period of the last 200 days.
+RRD showed a fall of -30.38% within its YTD performance, with highs and lows between $1.67 – $6.34 during the period of 52 weeks, compared to the simple moving average of -10.22% in the period of the last 200 days.

 Buckingham Research equity researchers changed the status of R.R.
 Donnelley & Sons Company (NYSE: RRD) shares from “Neutral” to a “Buy” rating in the report published on September 4th, 2018.
 Other analysts, including Sidoti, also published their reports on RRD shares.
 Sidoti repeated the rating from the previous report, marking RRD under “Buy” rating, in the report published on July 20th, 2015.
 Additionally, RRD shares got another “Buy” rating from The Benchmark Company, setting a target price of $21 on the company’s shares, according to the report published in November 25th, 2013.
 On July 31st, 2013, The Benchmark Company Downgrade an Hold rating and increased its price target from $15 to $20.
 On the other hand, The Benchmark Company Reiterated the “Buy” rating for RRD shares, as published in the report on March 20th, 2013.
 The Benchmark Company seems to be going bullish on the price of RRD shares, based on the price prediction for RRD, indicating that the shares will jump from $12 to $15, giving the shares “Buy” rating based on their report from November 27th, 2012.
 Another “Overweight” rating came from Barclays Capital, providing a prediction for $15 price target according to the report published in February 24th, 2012.